NotMyMajor/NotMyMajor/README.md

 </p>

 ### Hi there!
 My name is Rhys Switzer, and I often go by NotMyMajor.
-I am a full-time neuroscience research assistant at Baylor University.
-I mostly use MATLAB at work, but I occasionally use Python for fun!
+I am a full-time student in the Applied Cognition and Neuroscience masters program at the University of Texas at Dallas.
+I mostly use MATLAB, but I occasionally use Python for fun!

 ## Links
 [![LinkedIn](View-my-LinkedIn-profile-image-3-300x140.png-900x419.png)](https://www.linkedin.com/in/rhys-switzer-6811851a6)